 Medical device technology is one of the biggest industries in health care, and growing demand for state-of-the-art consumer medical devices is driving this explosive growth.
 It’s an industry that is becoming a high-volume consumer electronics market in which technical innovation, cost control and IP are critical to commercial success.
 It’s also a very competitive industry and succeeding requires staying informed on the best practices for product development, marketing, sales, financing, IP management and licensing.

 Is your intellectual property a breakthrough technology or an incremental improvement?
 The former creates a new industry, the latter improves existing products or technologies.
-In this article, we’ll take a […]
+In this article, we’ll take a look at what a disruptive or breakthrough IP is, and some key factors to consider when deciding whether starting a […]